dhammateca/dhammapada-munindo/manuscript/markdown/dhp-6.md

 82.\\
 On hearing true teachings\\
-the hearts of those who are receptive,\\
+the hearts of those who are receptive\\
 become serene,\\
 like a lake, deep, clear and still.